muratabur/muratabur.github.io/_drafts/2015-09-13-the-cloud-is-a-bank.md

 As a FinTech company you are well advised to avoid metioning *banking* and the *cloud*<sup>1</sup> in the same sentence.
 Cloud providers advise you to instead refer to specific cloud services like "elastic compute resources," "encrypted, redundant storage," "continuous delivery" and "virtualisation."
 No matter how you frame it though, the fact remains that banks are not using the cloud and the reason is not a technological one.

 ### The myth of banking safety {#myth}

-At the turn of the 20th century, it mattered which bank you banked with.
-Banks were robbed, fraud was ripe, corruption was everywhere and you could not trust anyone with your money.
-Moreover,  was impossible.
-Now banks are hardly robbed.
+> **MYTH**: At the turn of the 20th century (as opposed to now), it really mattered which bank you banked with.
+Banks were robbed regularly by bandits, fraud was ripe, corruption was everywhere and you could not trust anyone with your money.
+Now banks are extremely secure, never robbed and your money is in much safer hands.

+**LIE.**

-Banks are robbed much more frequently
+Banks are robbed much more frequently nowadays

 ### Virtualisation